mikeperry-tor/vanguards/README_SECURITY.md

 easily observable by client adversaries**.
-Additionally, your onion service traffic bytecounts will still show up in your relay's extra-info descriptor and [Metrics Portal](https://metrics.torproject.org/rs.html) bandwidth stats, and there may still be some noticable asymmetry there as a result of local use.
+Additionally, your onion service traffic bytecounts will still show up in your relay's extra-info descriptor and [Metrics Portal](https://metrics.torproject.org/rs.html) bandwidth stats, and there may still be some noticeable asymmetry there as a result of local use.

 [OnionBalance](#using-onionbalance) is one way to address this (ie: running several Tor relays on different machines, each with their own OnionBalance